Indecent Exposure Can Qualify as a Felony or Misdemeanor Charge

 It is not necessary that someone actually see the accused exposed genitals for an Indecent Exposure charge.
 A mother’s breastfeeding a child or expressing breast milk does not constitute indecent or obscene conduct.
 Under the law, it is not a defense that only consenting adults viewed the indecent exposure of the defendant’s genitals.
 The First Amendment does not protect expression that includes the indecent exposure of genitalia.

 What is the penalty for misdemeanor Indecent Exposure?

-A person convicted of misdemeanor Indecent Exposure faces up to 93 days of jail, two (2) years of probation, a $1,000 fine plus court costs, mandatory mental health counseling, restitution for psychological damages to any victims, and other terms and conditions of probation.
+A person convicted of misdemeanor Indecent Exposure faces up to 1 year in jail, two (2) years of probation, a $1,000 fine plus court costs, mandatory mental health counseling, restitution for psychological damages to any victims, and other terms and conditions of probation.